-The Paul C. Kupchok Wildlife Rehabilitation Center features nearly 50 permanently disabled or imprinted raptors and other native wildlife.
-It also is home to the reptiles, amphibians, insects and fish that are part of the wildlife classroom.
-Licensed by the U.S. Fish & Wildlife Service and the New York State Department of Environmental Conservation to maintain and rehabilitate birds of prev. the Wildlife Center treats, rehabilitates and releases injured, orphaned or distressed birds and specializes in hawks. falcons, eagles, owls, and vultures.
-Song birds and small mammals also are handled on occasion.
+The Paul C. Kupchok Wildlife Rehabilitation Center features 50 permanently disabled or imprinted raptors and other native wildlife.
+It also is home to reptiles, amphibians, insects and fish that are part of the wildlife classroom.
+Licensed by the U.S. Fish & Wildlife Service and the New York State Department of Environmental Conservation to maintain and rehabilitate birds of prev. the Wildlife Center treats, rehabilitates and releases injured, orphaned or distressed birds and specializes in hawks, falcons, eagles. owls, vultures, and songbirds.
+Small mammals are also handled on occasion.
 The Wildlife Center features a beautiful education center, animal triage care area and has large display and flight cages, woodland paths and naturalistic habitats.
 State licensed wildlife rehabilitators, an wildlife educator and animal caretaker comprise the staff in this area.